MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-install-preview.md

 ---
-title: WinDbg Preview - Installation
+title: WinDbg Preview - installation
-description: This section describes how to install the WinDbg Preview debugger. ms.date: 11/01/2022
+description: Learn how to download, install, and update the WinDbg Preview debugger in Windows 10 and Windows 11. ms.date: 12/16/2022
 ---

-# WinDbg Preview - Installation
+# WinDbg Preview - installation

 ## Installation